-- a lightweight infrastructure that allows customers to build and deploy small to mid-size applications - a plug-in interface to IdM systems: - Applications build against OPSS can be plugged to a centrally deployed Identity Management system - Customers can scale their applications to switch to a centrally deployed Identity Management system - No code changes are required in the application when switching between IdM systems.
+- A lightweight infrastructure that allows customers to build and deploy small to mid-size applications - A plug-in interface to IDM systems: - Applications build against OPSS can be plugged to a centrally deployed Identity Management system - Customers can scale their applications to switch to a centrally deployed Identity Management system - No code changes are required in the application when switching between IdM systems.

-13.1.4 OPSS Architecture
+18.1.4 OPSS Architecture

-Figure 13-1 shows the basic components of the OPSS architecture.
+Figure 18-1 shows the basic components of the OPSS architecture.
 There are specific APIs for most of the features discussed earlier in this manual that are available for use by application developers.
-Underlying SPIs (service provider interfaces), mentioned briefly in Section 1.2, "OPSS Architecture Overview," are, for the most part, transparent to application developers and administrators.
+Underlying SPIs (service provider interfaces), mentioned briefly in Section 1.2, "OPSS Architecture Overview," are mostly invisible to application developers and administrators.